Report: Browns sign veteran to bolster defensive line

 BEREA, Ohio (WKBN) – The Score’s Jordan Schultz is reporting that the Cleveland Browns are signing veteran defensive lineman Shelby Harris.

 Harris stands 6-foot-3 and weighs 300 pounds and spent last season in Seattle, starting 15 games for the Seahawks.
-It is a one-year deal that can be worth up to $5.25 million.
+It is reportedly a one-year deal worth up to $5.25 million.

 The veteran was a part of the blockbuster trade that sent Russell Wilson from Seattle to Denver in 2022.
 He also previously played three seasons with the Raiders.